department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/BackEnd/Architecture/ErrorHandling.md

 - the controller runs any other necessary validations, such as confirming the user has access to the content and that parameters make sense.
 - the controller then uses service objects to communicate with other servers in the vets-api ecosystem
 - those service objects may perform their own validations.
 These will generally be the same as the ones performed in the controller but may occasionally be different.
-- the service object makes the request
+- the service object makes the upstream request
 - the upstream server processes that request and either responds or times out
 - the the service object processes the response.
 - when the request fails (status is >= 400), the service objects will raise corresponding errors.
 These errors are handled by the controller's `ExceptionHandling` module (link to below).